 The finer details of the design have not been adequately considered.
-The streets are not legible for pedestrians, the massing of the flats is inappropriate and the layout does not present any innovative ways of addressing the unique landscape and topography of this site.
+The streets are not legible for pedestrians, the massing of the flats is inappropriate and the layout does not present any innovative ways of addressing pedestrian or cycle movement, or the unique landscape and topography of this site.